Republic (pressure group): Requests for investigating and military discharging of Prince Andrew

-In March 2016, Smith filed a formal report to the police, requesting an investigation into allegations that Prince Andrew, Duke of York had caused damaged to sensor-operated gates in Windsor Great Park by forcing them open in his Range Rover to avoid going an extra mile on his way home.
+In March 2016, Smith filed a formal report to the police, requesting an investigation into allegations that Prince Andrew, Duke of York had caused damage to sensor-operated gates in Windsor Great Park by forcing them open in his Range Rover to avoid going an extra mile on his way home.
 The Thames Valley force dismissed the reports due to lack of details.

 On 13 January 2022, Republic released an open letter, signed by more than 150 military veterans, addressed to the Queen in her capacity as head of state and commander-in-chief of the armed forces, which contained a request that Prince Andrew be stripped of all his honorary military roles.
 In the letter, which was sent from Republic's London address, the signatories expressed "upset and anger" in the wake of a ruling (made the day before by the New York judge Lewis A. Kaplan) that Prince Andrew must face a civil lawsuit in the U.S. for alleged sexual assault brought by Virginia Giuffre, and they argued that it was "untenable" for the Duke of York to retain his positions in the armed forces.
 On receipt of the letter that day, Buckingham Palace declined to comment.
 Later in the day, Prince Andrew's military affiliations and royal patronages were returned to the Queen, and it was announced that he would defend the lawsuit as a "private citizen".
+The civil case was settled out of court in 2022, but in January 2024 previously-sealed court documents relating to Virginia Giuffre were published.
+In response to these Republic asked the Metropolitan Police to reopen its investigations into the allegations and called on King Charles to make a public statement.

+Coronation of Charles III

+Prior to the Coronation of Charles III and Camilla on 6 May 2023, Republic announced plans to hold demonstrations at Parliament Square in London against the ceremony, citing opposition to the extravagance of the event amidst the UK cost of living crisis.
+On the day of the coronation the Metropolitan Police took action against the protests, arresting a reported 52 people, including members of Republic.
+Republic's leader, Graham Smith, was held in police custody for nearly 16 hours.
+In addition, hundreds of Republic placards were reportedly seized.
+In an official statement, Republic condemned the arrests as "a direct attack on our democracy and the fundamental rights of every person in the country".
+Republic had previously held a number of discussions with senior Met officers, making clear their plans, which the Met had said they had no objections to.

+Police defended their actions stating that they had confiscated lock-on devices which are banned for use in protests under the Public Order Act 2023.